Kerki: Road

 Kerki lies on the P-36 and P-39 highways, which both lead northwest to Turkmenabat, one on each side of the Amu Darya.
 Nearby junctions connect to the P-89, which leads north to the border with Uzbekistan at Tallymerjen, and the P-37, which leads southeast to the border with Uzbekistan at Kelif.
 In the opposite direction the P-36 also continues south to a junction with the Kerki-Ymamnazar ýoly, which in turn leads to the border with Afghanistan at Ymamnazar.
 In February 2013, a road bridge connecting the city with Kerkichi was commissioned; it replaced an old pontoon bridge.

 Rail

 In 1999, the rail line from Türkmenabat to Kerki was finished, linking Kerki to the Turkmen railway network without having to detour into neighbouring Uzbekistan.
 In late 2016, a railway line was built south to Ymamnazar on the border with Afghanistan and further to Aqina, turning Kerki into a railway hub.

 Sights

 Astana Baba Mausoleum is managed by the Kerki city museum, and consists of a minaret and tomb built in the 11th century.
-Allamberdar Mausoleum is also part of the Kerki city museum.
+Allamberdar Mausoleum (ru) is also part of the Kerki city museum.
 This 11th-century building represents Seljuk architecture of northern Khorasan.